-All brick work eventually needs repair.
-Water finds its way into even the smallest cracks in even the most carefully applied mortar.
-In wet and cold climates this water will expand and contract, causing mortar to deteriorate more quickly.
-You can usually save significant amounts of money if you decide to repair brick work yourself, but be careful that you do not ignore other problems if you do so.
-Crumbling or cracked mortar or crumbling or cracked bricks may be signs of damage to the structure or foundation of your house.
+All brickwork eventually needs repair.
+Water finds its way into even the smallest cracks in even the most carefully-applied mortar.
+In wet and cold climates, this water will expand and contract, causing mortar to deteriorate more quickly.
+You can usually save significant amounts of money if you decide to repair the brick yourself, but be careful not to ignore other problems.

 National Repair Brick Work Costs

 Enter your zip code to see specific costs in your area.

 We are still gathering data for this location.
 Try changing location above or choose another project.

 How do we get this data?
 This info is based on 2064 cost profiles, as reported by ImproveNet members.

 - Types Of Brick Repair